 Sealed classes and interfaces represent restricted class hierarchies that provide more control over inheritance.
-All subclasses of a sealed class are known at compile time.
+All direct subclasses of a sealed class are known at compile time.
 No other subclasses may appear after a module with the sealed class is compiled.
 For example, third-party clients can't extend your sealed class in their code.
 Thus, each instance of a sealed class has a type from a limited set that is known when this class is compiled.

 The same works for sealed interfaces and their implementations: once a module with a sealed interface is compiled, no new implementations can appear.